Multi-Factor Authentication Factors

 Applications that allow access to different types of resources can require users to authenticate with a stronger authentication mechanism to access sensitive resources.
 See Step-Up Authentication for details.

-You can configure a rule in Auth0 Dashboard > Rules to define the conditions that will trigger additional authentication challenges.
+To configure a rule, go to Dashboard > Auth0 Pipeline > Rules and define conditions to trigger authentication challenges.
 Use rules to force MFA for users of certain applications, or for users with particular user metadata or IP ranges, among other triggers.

 Add contextual MFA which allows you to define arbitrary conditions that will trigger additional authentication challenges to your customers for increased security, for example, geographic location (geofencing), address or type of network used (IP filtering), time of day, day of the week or change in the location or device being used to log in.